Alf-caput/git-handbook-ufv/README.md

 git commit -m "Add foo.txt"
 ```

-There is also the `-a` flag that stages all changes in the working directory before commiting, this way we can save ourselves from using `git add`:
+There is also the `-a` flag that stages all changes <ins> of already tracked files </ins> in the working directory before commiting, this way we can save ourselves from using `git add`:

 ```bash
 git commit -a